isaiahbjork/assistants-api-python-retrieval/README.md

-# Readme for OpenAI Retrieval Assistant Script
+# OpenAI Assistant API Retrieval Tutorial

 [YouTube Tutorial](https://youtu.be/isB1qKi1oRA): Watch the detailed walkthrough of this code and its functionalities.